Child Plans hero background

 • Each plan offers different benefits and hence, it's always good to compare before you finalize one.

 • Your child's future is too precious; you simply can't leave it to chance.
 Education, healthcare and lifestyle costs are increasing quickly and a basic savings account won't be sufficient.
 With a child term insurance plan, funds will be available at the right time.
 With insurance, investment and savings combined, your child's dreams will never get compromised.
-At PolicyWings, we help you compare the best plans from leading insurers so you can secure your child's future with confidence.
+At Policywings, we help you compare the best plans from leading insurers so you can secure your child's future with confidence.

-PolicyWings Tip for Parents
+Policywings Tip for Parents

 Start a child plan within the first 2 years of your child's birth.
 The earlier you begin, the more time your money has to grow.
 Even Rs.
 3,000-5,000 per month invested from age 0 can build a corpus of Rs.
 25-40 lakh by the time your child turns 18.
 Always choose a plan with a premium waiver benefit so that if something happens to you, the policy continues and your child still gets the full maturity amount.